Bronx Child Custody Lawyer

 When it comes to any divorce or legal separation, child custody is one of the most contested matters.
-It can be extremely difficult if you and your spouse are unable to agree on who will have primary custody and who will have legal custody.
-In the case that you are not married to the other parent of your child, obtaining custody can be problematic without proper representation from a child custody lawyer.
-If you are currently involved in a divorce or other family law case, it is essential that you act quickly to hire a Bronx child custody attorneys.
+It can be challenging if you and your spouse cannot agree on who will have primary custody and who will have legal custody.
+If you are not married to the other parent of your child, obtaining custody can be problematic without proper representation from a child custody lawyer.
+If you are currently involved in a divorce or other family law case, you must act quickly to hire a Bronx child custody attorney.

-The best case scenario in any divorce or legal matter involving child custody is if you and the other parent can remain amicable and come up with a proposed child custody and visitation agreement.
-If you and the other parent of your child are unable to decide who should have custody, the decision is left to the family court.
-The family court attempts to do what is best for the child and tries to involve both parents whenever possible.
+The best-case scenario in any divorce or legal matter involving child custody is if you and the other parent can remain amicable and develop a proposed child custody and visitation agreement.
+If you and the other parent of your child cannot decide who should have custody, the decision is left to the family court.
+The family court attempts to do what is best for the child and involves both parents whenever possible.

 A few factors that they may consider include: